LOWER DIVISION Program

 Students also receive intensive academic advising through the University Scholars program.

 - Be an entering freshman student or a transfer student

 - Be an Ohio resident

-- Have an undergraduate degree plan for a STEMM (science, technology, engineering, mathematics, or medicine) major
+- Have an undergraduate degree plan for a STEMM major (computer science, all engineering disciplines, mathematics or physics)

 - Have a commitment to COF-Math program requirements

 - Not already be receiving a full scholarship

 - Have a current FAFSA on file with Financial Aid (www.fafsa.ed.gov)